5. Maxwell eigenmode extraction for an Xmon qubit: inductor ports and EPR analysis

 5.2.
 Briefing

 In this tutorial, we explain how to use inductor boundaries in the Maxwell eigenmode Solver.
 The device considered is the Xmon [BKM+13] from the tutorial Capacitance matrix extraction for an Xmon qubit.
 Here, an inductor boundary, described in Inductor boundaries (API reference), is associated to the surface representing the Josephson junction; that is, we approximate it as a linear inductor.
 In general, such an analysis is relevant because the eigenmode extraction involving linearized Josephson circuits is an important step in the energy-participation quantization method [MLM+21].
+The last section of this tutorial shows how to post-process the resulting Maxwell eigenmode with the energy-participation-ratio (EPR) module.

 5.3.
 Xmon qubit under consideration